Winter Blues in Seniors: What Is It, and How Can It Be Overcome?

 You can’t knock out a yoga session or dance the night away without the proper fuel.
 Eating well all year round is pertinent to maintaining physical and mental health, but it’s especially important in winter.
 Nutrient-rich foods such as salmon, fortified cereals, eggs, and mushrooms can boost vitamin D levels when the sun doesn’t shine as bright or remains hidden by gray clouds.

-Consuming large amounts of alcohol, refined carbs, sugar, and caffeine can also potentially trigger anxiety.
-There’s no need to give up treats entirely, but encourage your senior loved one to practice moderation.
+Consuming large amounts of alcohol, refined carbs, sugar, and caffeine can potentially trigger anxiety.
+There’s no need to give up treats entirely, but encourage your family member to practice moderation.
 All of these nutritional factors can also impact sleep, and lack of sleep can trigger anxiety.

 4. Socialize with friends and family.

-This one may also be a no-brainer: Make sure your loved one is getting plenty of face-to-face time and phone calls with friends and family members.
+Make sure your family member is getting plenty of face-to-face time and phone calls with friends and family.

 Life gets busy.
-It’s easy to start work on a Monday, and the next thing you know, it’s Friday night and you’re sitting on the couch in your jammies.
+It’s easy to start work on a Monday, and the next thing you know, it’s Friday night, and you’re sitting on the couch in your jammies.
 For retired seniors, there are fewer workplace requirements and after-school activities to ferry family members to—activities that once filled their needs for regular, scheduled human interaction.
-Additionally, seniors may have mobility issues, which can make getting out a chore.
+Additionally, seniors may have mobility issues, which can make getting out feel difficult.

 The bottom line is that it’s easy for seniors to feel disconnected.
-Interacting with loved ones can be one of the most powerful barriers that keeps the winter blues at bay.
+Interacting with loved ones can be one of the most powerful barriers to keeping the winter blues at bay.
 Phone calls, emails, texts, and video calls are great ways to stay in touch, but nothing can substitute in-person quality time.
-Given how busy we all are, you have to be intentional about helping your loved one stay connected.
-Consider the following ways to socially gather with intention.
+Given how busy we all are, you have to be intentional about helping your family member stay connected.
+Consider the following ways to socially gather with intention:

 Dinners